 Fort Griswold – Groton

 TIP!!
-Take a ride up Route 219 West in Granby and you’ll find these wondrous series of waterfalls along a quarter-mile stretch of river within Enders State Forest.
+Take a ride up Route 219 West in Granby and you’ll find this incredible series of waterfalls along a quarter-mile stretch of river within Enders State Forest.
 The pools formed in the waterfalls’ gorges are tempting to swimmers on hot summer days.

 The Putnam Fairy Doors